Contractor’s Liens in Texas: What You Need to Know

 • Amount Claimed: A statement of the amount claimed for the work or materials provided.

 Failure to provide a preliminary notice within the required timeframe can result in the loss of lien rights, making it impossible to secure payment through a lien.
-Therefore, it is essential for contractors and suppliers to understand and comply with preliminary notice requirements to protect their financial interests.
+Therefore, contractors and suppliers must understand and comply with preliminary notice requirements to protect their financial interests.

 Sending Notices